Team America: World Police: Plot

 Succumbing to depression, Gary is reminded of his responsibility by a rambling speech about "dicks, pussies and assholes" from a drunken tramp.
 Returning to the team's base, he finds Spottswoode has survived Moore's bombing.
 After regaining Spottswoode's trust by giving him a blowjob and undergoing one day of training, Gary goes to North Korea, where he uses his acting skills to infiltrate the base and free the team, although Lisa is held hostage by Kim.
 The team is confronted by the F.A.G. and kill most of their members in an ensuing fight.
-After Gary uses his acting skills to save Chris from Susan Sarandon, Chris confesses to Gary that the reason he dislikes actors is because he was raped by the cast of the musical Cats when he was 19 years old.
+After Gary uses his acting skills to save Chris from Susan Sarandon, Chris confesses to Gary that the reason he dislikes actors is that he was raped by the cast of the musical Cats when he was 19 years old.

-The team crashes the peace ceremony and Gary goes on stage to deliver a recontextualized version of the tramp's speech, arguing that "dicks", though criticized by "pussies", are necessary to stop "assholes", which convinces the world's leaders to unite.
+The team crashes the peace ceremony, and Gary goes on stage to deliver a recontextualized version of the tramp's speech, arguing that "dicks", though criticized by "pussies", are necessary to stop "assholes", which convinces the world's leaders to unite.
 Kim betrays and kills Baldwin for being unable to counter Gary's argument, but he is kicked over a balcony by Lisa and impaled on a German delegate's Pickelhaube.
 Kim reveals his true form as an extraterrestrial cockroach and flees in a spaceship, vowing to return.
-Gary and Lisa happily begin a relationship and in the end, the team reunites, preparing to fight the world's terrorists once again.
+Gary and Lisa happily begin a relationship and, in the end, the team reunites, preparing to fight the world's terrorists once again.